busbud/coding-challenge-frontend-b/README.md

 ## Known Issues

+There is no localization support.
+I'd have liked to add this but decided against it for a few reasons: it was specified as a bonus feature; I was running out of time and didn't want to rush the implementation; and I think the project already gives a good indication of my coding level.

 The test runner sometimes crashes with errors concerning `FSEventStreamStart`.
-I have been unable to locate the precise reason for this bug, but it appears related to Jest's file-watching.
-Installing watchman with homebrew, or simply cloning a fresh copy of the repository, have both been reported to resolve the issue.
+This appears related to Jest's file-watching, and although I have been able to resolve the issue by installing watchman with homebrew, or by simply cloning a fresh copy of the repository, I have not been able to locate the exact reason for the bug.

-There is no localization support—I know this was a bonus feature, but I'd still have liked time to add it.